 Suppose you have to deal with the dataset based on GDP (Gross Domestic Production) of any country.
 While processing on data you will come across so many fields, which we call as features or variables.
-Now the question arises that, how we can take all variables and select only few of them for further processing?
-There may be problem of overfitting the model.
-So we have to reduce dimensionality of that data so that it will be easier and we can have smaller amount of relationships between variables to consider.
+Now the question arises, how we can take all variables and select only a few of them for further processing?
+There may be a problem of overfitting the model.
+So we have to reduce the dimensionality of that data so that it will be easier and we can have a smaller amount of relationships between variables to consider.
 So, reducing dimensions of feature space is nothing but ‘Dimensionality Reduction.

 Types of Principal Component Analysis

 There are different methods to achieve dimensionality reduction.
 Mostly used methods are categorized into: